- docs

 A Stack describes the properties of the Node-RED runtime.
 This can include the version of Node-RED, memory, and CPU allocation.
 The specific details will depend on how and where FlowFuse is running.

 Stacks are created and owned by the platform Administrator.
-When a User comes to create a new Node-RED instance, they chose from the available stacks associated with the chosen Instance Type.
+When a User comes to create a new Node-RED instance, they choose from the available stacks associated with the chosen Instance Type.
+The stack determines the Node-RED version, memory, and CPU usage for your instance, ensuring compatibility and optimal performance for your use case.

 For details on how to administer and manage Stacks, please see the Administering FlowFuse docs.